How to Attract and Retain Millennial Employees

 To effectively attract, retain, and engage Millennials in the workplace, we recommend that organizations pay attention to 3 dimensions: the people, the work itself, and the opportunities for development.

-- The work.
-Millennials want their work to be interesting and meaningful, and they value social responsibility initiatives.
+Millennials want their work to be interesting and meaningful, and they value corporate social responsibility initiatives.
 What they do and how they do it is critical to their workplace experience.
-Support for their work/life balance is also important to them — they don’t actually want to be plugged into work at all times.
-To attract and retain Millennial employees, improve workplace flexibility.
+Purpose and value alignment are incredibly important to them.
+Balance is also important to them — they don’t actually want to be plugged into work at all times.
+To attract and retain Millennial employees, improve flexibility in the workplace.
 Structure work so that it’s interesting, meaningful, and enables them to enjoy a balanced life.

-- The opportunities.
 Millennials worry that they could stagnate and won’t be competitive in the job market.
-They are interested in opportunities for development, promotion, competitive salary structures, and feedback for them to feel they’re continuing to progress even as they stay with the same organization.
+They are interested in equitable access to opportunities for development, promotions, competitive salary structures, and feedback for them to feel they’re continuing to progress even as they stay with the same organization.
 They value autonomy and like to learn and grow, and they enjoy opportunities that allow them to contribute to society because they care deeply about doing good.